Pebble (watch): Closing of Pebble

-On December 7, 2016, Pebble Technology filed for insolvency with Fitbit acquiring much of the company's assets and employees.
+On December 7, 2016, Pebble Technology filed for insolvency with Fitbit acquiring much of the company's assets and some employees.
 The selling of Pebble brand to Fitbit was credited to Charles River Ventures who invested $15 million in the company in 2013.
 The purchase excluded Pebble's hardware, as stated by Fitbit.
 The deal was focused on Pebble's software engineers and testers, and the acquisition of intellectual property such as the Pebble watch's operating system, watch apps, cloud services, and its patents.

+Further clarification on the transition timeline and efforts to render Pebble OS and its watchfaces/apps more self-sufficient was posted to the Pebble Dev Blog on December 14, 2016.

 Fitbit paid $23 million for Pebble's intellectual property, despite Pebble's debt and other obligations exceeding that.
 Fitbit did not take on Pebble's debt.
 The remainder of Pebble's assets, including product inventory and server equipment, was set to be sold off separately.
 Following the acquisition, Pebble's offices were closed and Fitbit held control over the use of the Pebble brand.
 The former Pebble engineers were relocated to Fitbit's offices in San Francisco.
 As a result, Pebble was forced to cancel shipments for its Pebble 2, Time 2, and Pebble Core smartwatches, refunding Kickstarter backers.

 Rebble

 An unofficial developer group called Rebble was created to extend support for the Pebble watches' online services that were discontinued on June 30, 2018.
-Pebble users and enthusiasts created the Rebble.io website in December 2016 following the announcement of Pebble's shutdown.
-Users can switch their devices from the original Pebble web services to the Rebble Web Services to restore some of the lost features; some features require a US$3 monthly subscription to cover the costs.
+Pebble users and enthusiasts created the website in December 2016 following the announcement of Pebble's shutdown.
+Users can switch their devices from the original Pebble web services to the Rebble Web Services to restore some of the lost features; some features, such as weather and dictation require a US$3 monthly subscription to cover the costs.